Most Worrying Identity Theft Statistics for 2026

 (FTC)

-The second most common target of stolen ID use is credit card fraud.
-Following that, you have bank fraud and utility fraud.
+Following that, you have loan or lease fraud, and bank fraud.
 The millions of people who have been affected by these crimes often experience considerable financial, psychological, and reputational damage.

 15 million US citizens experience identity theft every year.